PowerMAN Frequently Asked Questions (FAQ)

 PowerMAN supports the following platforms:

-- Enterprise Server – Windows Server 2003 and 2008
+- Enterprise Server – Windows Server 2003 (before v5.5), 2008 and later

 NB: We do not recommend that active power management is applied to production servers.
 However, PowerMAN can be used